Last updated on March 12, 2026

 Prime Speaker Vannifar

-Birthing Pod is one of the strongest artifacts ever printed.
-Prime Speaker Vannifar gives you that on a stick.
+Birthing Pod is one of the strongest artifacts ever printed, and Prime Speaker Vannifar is one of the strongest Pod commanders.
 Summoning sickness is a huge downside, especially since Vannifar has no means of protecting itself, but haste or a bit of luck turns this into a value or combo engine, depending on how you built your deck.

 Shardless Agent